Service User Confidentiality Policy

 11.4.3.
 Other action as the information warrants

 11.6.
 All requests for service user involvement in research, evaluation or for other data collection purposes need to have ethical approval from a recognised body and must include clear guidelines on confidentiality.
 Any such research should comply with Data Protection guidance on research, a copy of which is available at [INSERT LOCATION].
-All such requests must be approved by the Agency Co-Owners prior to these being facilitated by staff or displayed within the organisation.
+All such requests must be approved by DoulaCare Co-Owners prior to these being facilitated by staff or displayed within the organisation.

 12. Wrongful Disclosure